 Wine and food pairings are designed to bring out elements of the wine using the ingredients of the food.
 For example, the fat in red meat, or a steak, can help cut through some of the tannins found in wines like Cabernet Sauvignon.
 This can help reduce a little bit of the dryness that you might experience if you were to drink this wine with other types of food.

-Wine With Thanksgiving Dinner
+Wine Pairings With Thanksgiving Dinner

 A traditional Thanksgiving dinner in the United States revolves around the turkey, but equally important are the sides that you will serve with the turkey.
 Since America is a melting pot of different cultures, often time the turkey will be served with a variety of different sides that may pertain to a certain family’s traditions.